 Thirty percent of the €750 billion will be raised through green bonds, she said, with 37 percent of the proceeds going to a three-decade blueprint to sustainably overhaul Europe’s trade, industry and politics.
 The European Green Deal aims to improve people’s well-being through natural habitat protections and climate neutrality — net zero emissions of greenhouse gases.

 The 2021-2027 E.U. budget plan, equivalent to US$2.1 trillion, would provide €1.1 trillion for hundreds of E.U. programs.
 The commission, as the E.U.’s executive branch, proposed leveraging its €148 billion annual budget to issue collective bonds and use the proceeds for the stimulus.

 If parliament approves, the plan would mark the first time that the E.U. is given the collective power to raise and disperse money on its own, marking a significant step towards integration.

-Also included was €500 million, or USD$572 million, for green stimulus spending on low-carbon projects in sectors such as agriculture, electricity production and transportation.
+Also included was €500 million, or US$572 million, for green stimulus spending on low-carbon projects in sectors such as agriculture, electricity production and transportation.
 The E.U. set a target of earmarking 30 percent of the stimulus for investments that go to fight climate change.

 Von der Leyen called for a new ‘European Bauhaus' that would serve as a platform for architects, engineers and designers to co-create a new architectural style for a climate neutral continent.